SIMPLY the fluffiest … the most moist … the best … Banana Bread Ever!

 - In the bowl of your stand mixer (or using a hand mixer), mix the bananas and sugars on medium speed until combined.

-- In a separate bowl, mix oil, eggs, yoghurt & vanilla.
+- In a separate bowl, mix oil, eggs, sour cream & vanilla.
 Add to the banana & sugar mixture and mix until combined.

 - Sift the flour, baking powder, baking soda, spices & salt together.